draperjames/qtpandas/README.md

     dialog.show()
     app.exec_()
 ```
-Several examples can also be found in the tests directory.
+Several examples can also be found in the exmples directory.

 ## TO DO:
 - [ ] Add documentation.